Victoria Quarter Shopping Centre, Leeds

 The Grand Arcade Clock

-Over 100 years old, this famous Leeds clock has remained a focal point of the Grand Arcade for generations.
-If you time your visit right, you’ll see the cockerel peek out from the top as figures twirl around the base on the hour, every hour – a nostalgic spectacle for adults and children alike.
+Over 100 years old, this beloved Leeds clock has been a centrepiece of the Grand Arcade for generations.
+Time your visit just right, and you'll catch the charming cockerel popping out from the top as figures twirl around the base on the hour, every hour.
+It's a delightful sight that brings joy to both adults and children.

 Rivers MEET Craft Café

-Offering everything from jewellery making workshops to bird watching sessions, this family-run café and shop is the perfect place to get crafty and learn a new skill.
-But if your own DIY efforts don’t go to plan, don’t worry – you can browse the selection of local crafts in the self-branded ‘smallest department store in the world’ before enjoying a relaxing afternoon tea at the onsite café.
+This family-run café and shop is the perfect spot to get creative and learn a new skill, offering everything from jewellery-making workshops to bird-watching sessions.
+If your own DIY efforts don't go as planned, no need to panic!
+You can browse the selection of local crafts in their charmingly dubbed 'smallest department store in the world' before enjoying a cosy afternoon tea at the onsite café.

 Woodhouse Moor